MaFalana/HWC-POTREE-API/README.md

 ## Workflows

+### Point Cloud Workflow

 - User uploads a project
 - User uploads a point cloud to a corresponding project
   - Point cloud is processed in background, meaning user can close out or go to different pages on frontend like Pix4D
 - Uploaded point clouds (LAS/LAZ) are temporarily stored in Azure Blob Storage then converted to Potree format
 - Output from conversion is stored in a folder with the name of the project.id

+### Orthophoto Workflow

+- User uploads an orthophoto (GeoTIFF) to an existing project
+- File is validated and uploaded to Azure temporary storage
+- Background worker processes the file:
+  - Validates GeoTIFF format using GDAL
+  - Converts to Cloud Optimized GeoTIFF (COG) for efficient web streaming
+  - Generates thumbnail preview (512px wide)
+  - Uploads COG and thumbnail to Azure
+  - Updates project with ortho URLs
+- User can view orthophoto alongside point cloud data

 ## Environment Variables